leahiel/Primitive-StoryFormat/Scope-Document.md

 5) EPUB files should be able to be read in-browser.
 TECHNICAL: There are a few JavaScript libraries available for this.
 One such one is https://github.com/futurepress/epub.js/

+6) [HTML] Images should be loaded as they are scrolled into view, in order to prevent large loading times for the story.
+NOTE: All known EPUB readers handle this automatically.

 ### 0.3 Technical Notes: